 During the 1980s a big fashion trend among women were Jelly Bracelets.
-Accessories were all the rage during the 1980s, and one of the most popular ways to add some flare to your outfit was to wear a ton of bracelets, amongst which Jelly Bracelets were one of the most popular options.
+Accessories were all the rage during the 1980s, and one of the most popular ways to add some flare to your outfit was to wear a ton of bracelets, amongst which jelly bracelets were one of the most popular options.

 Jelly bracelets are one of those fads that everyone’s heard of.
-Whether it was because you lived through it, you were a parent concerned with your child’s safety (we’ll elaborate on that), or you were born after the 80s, these bracelets are ubiquitous with the tendency for children and teens to hoard anything remotely popular.
+Whether it was because you lived through it, you were a parent concerned with your child’s safety (we’ll elaborate on that), or you were born after the 80s, these bracelets were ubiquitous with the tendency for children and teens to hoard anything remotely popular.

 So what were jelly bracelets and why were they a popular 1980s fashion trend?